-Bronwyn is a fully trained and certified Iyengar Yoga teacher with more than 10 years teaching experience.
-She is the director & principal teacher at Yogaville and a local resident of the inner North for over 25 years.
+Bronwyn is a Senior Iyengar Yoga teacher and registered Teacher Trainer with Iyengar Yoga Australia.
+Bron began yoga as a teenager, is the director & principal teacher at Yogaville and a local resident of the inner North for over 30 years.

 One of the things Bron loves most about Yoga is its ever evolving nature & that there is no end.
 She truly believes that no matter where we are in our lives, yoga always has something to offer us.
 Yoga can help us to learn who we really are and with sustained effort through the practice, uncover the best version of ourselves we can possibly be.
-In the Iyengar method, the use of asana and pranayama as vehicles to study ourselves, is of particular interest to Bron.
-She has studied in Pune, India directly with the Iyengar family and is a current Board member & past chair of the Events Committee of the Iyengar Association of Australia (IYA).
-Bronwyn is a full time senior yoga teacher, certified at the Intermediate Junior 3 Level.
+Bron's wish for all her students is for them to be able to develop an intuitive and creative practice.
+She has studied in Pune, India directly with the Iyengar family many times.

 Bron finds inspiration for her teaching from daily life.
 She still has a strong interest in music, having worked for many years for an independent record label.
-When not teaching or practicing yoga, you’ll find her traveling to somewhere warm, making a pot of tea, at the footy or just hanging out at home with her partner, kids & cats.
+When not teaching or practicing yoga, you’ll find her at the beach, at the footy or hanging out at home with her partner, kids & cats.